muthhus/narchy/README.md

 ```
  - Frequency [0..1.0]
  - Confidence (0..1.0]*
     - an input confidence=1.0 triggers a locked axiomatic belief state that disables additional beliefs in its table. otherwise conf=1.0 is not allowed

+**Occurrence** - (64 bit integer, can store resolutions up to Nanosecond precision)
+ - specifies a relative (see <dt>) or absolute occurrence time. if unspecified, ETERNAL (TODO)

 **Budget** = (priority, durability, quality)
 ```